-The selection tools in Affinity Photo work well in general.
+The selection tools work well in general.
 The Selection Brush Tool is straightforward to use and a clear favorite when you want to create a quick selection.
 Affinity Photo also supports snap to edges, and you can adjust for feathering, smoothing, and anti-aliasing.

 The healing tool is not quite up to Photoshop standard though, even though it does a decent job.
 The inpaint tool is excellent, though, and lets you easily remove most unwanted objects from your image.

 Photo Merge Tools

 However, the result is impressive.
 As with any other automatic HDR merge software, a skilled photographer can tell that it is not manually blended.
-After merging you will be taken to the Tone Mapping Persona unless you uncheck the box before beginning the merge process.
-If you instead prefer to blend multiple exposures manually, you can do so, using the blend range tool, or even create luminosity masks like in Photoshop.
+If you instead prefer to blend multiple exposures manually, you can do so using the blend range tool or even create luminosity masks like in Photoshop.